jivatneet/starter-academic/content/authors/admin/_index.md

 <!-- I will be applying to PhD programs for **Fall 2022**.
 If my research interests align with your work and you have a suitable position, please [contact](mailto:jivatneet@gmail.com) me. -->

-**Personal:** My childhood fascination with space (still excites me) led me to joining [Team Anant](https://team-anant.org/), a group of passionate undergraduate students building BITS Pilani's first nanosatellite, where I was fortunate to work with some amazing people.
+**Personal:** My childhood fascination with space (still excites me) led me to joining [Team Anant](https://team-anant.org/), a group of passionate undergraduate students building BITS Pilani's first nanosatellite, where I had a great time designing control algorithms and brainstorming with some amazing people.
 I love running, playing basketball, and am trying to find time to revisit my passion to write.